-On a typical day, my daughter will ingratiate herself with the kids whose mothers thought to bring brightly-colored shovels and Fisher Price dump trucks to the park.
-I will come over and ask if my daughter can please borrow their toys.
+On a typical day, my 18-month-old daughter will ingratiate herself with the kids whose mothers thought to bring brightly-colored shovels and Fisher Price dump trucks to the park.
+I will inevitably come over and make sure to ask if it’s okay that my daughter is playing with their toys.
 The mother will chirp, “Of course!”
 She will then turn to her brood.
 “We’re sharing our toys with the baby!”

 I will retreat to my post.
-I will watch vigilantly for signs that my daughter is about to put a pile of gravel into her mouth or launch a handful of the tiny rocks airborne.
+I will watch vigilantly for signs that my daughter may be about to put a pile of gravel into her mouth or launch a handful of the tiny rocks in the air.
 I will watch as she explores the playground.
 I will also watch her take a tumble, the other mother jumping to her rescue before she’s even landed.

 “Oh, honey.
 It’s okay.
 Your mama’s right here.” she’ll croon, her eyes searching desperately for the child’s mother, for me.
 My daughter, now hysterical, will be in this woman’s tentative arms.